-BSOD: It was April 20, 1998, when o Bill Gates and Chris Capossela took the stage at the COMDEX conference in Chicago to present one of the biggest innovations of Windows: plug-and-play support.
+BSOD: It was April 20, 1998, when o and Chris Capossela took the stage at the COMDEX conference in Chicago to present one of the biggest innovations of Windows: plug-and-play support.

-The then-innovative plug-and-play technology guaranteed that everything connected peripherally in one computer with Windows it will work without any special setup.
+The then-innovative plug-and-play technology guaranteed that everything connected peripherally in one with it will work without any special setup.
+BSOD

 Capossela explained the process “the new device will load the appropriate drivers.
 You will notice that this detector generates… ”and stops suddenly.
 BSOD….